kzidan/kzidan/README.md

 # Khaled Zidan
 **`Undergrad Student (Cybersecurity/Computing Infrastructure & Network Engineering Technology)`**

 Hi there, thank you for visiting my page!
 I am a sophmore at Purdue University and I have created this page with the intention of sharing my progress in learning CTF, which I will be updating frequently with write ups of challenges I have completed.
-I am currently looking for work opportunities both part time during the school year and full time in the summer.
+I am currently looking for work opportunities both part time during the school year and full time in summer 2024.
 ## Education
 :united_arab_emirates:  American School of Dubai '21